Step 10: We’ve Received an Offer To Purchase

 Contingencies: Any contingencies the buyer has placed on the contract such as needing to sell their own home before they can close?

-Once an offer comes in, we’ll discuss all of the above then you can decide whether you want to accept their offer, counter their offer or walk away from their offer.
+Once you choose the offer to work with (in a multiple-offer situation) or you are working with one offer from the get go, we’ll discuss all of the above offer points then you can decide whether you want to accept their offer, counter their offer or walk away from their offer.
 If we decide to counter, realize that some negotiations move fast and others move slow.
 We’ve had some negotiations take 2 hours while others have taken 2 weeks.
-It just depends on how quickly each party makes decisions, how quickly the Realtors relay that information, if everyone is in town and easily reachable, etc. Try to be patient.
+It just depends on how quickly each party makes decisions, how quickly the Realtor relays that information, if everyone is in town and easily reachable, etc. Try to be patient, we promise to be diligent in getting you the information you need to make an informed decision.